-Within the top info box is two boxes for the Chief of Staff and Fleet Operations, which will used as a reply to your comments from the Subspace Message box or general information that UFS needs your all to know.
+Within the top info box is two boxes for the Chief of Administration and Fleet Operations, which will used as a reply to your comments from the Subspace Message box or general information that UFS needs your all to know.
 They will use this box to inform you of any amendments you might need to make to your MSR, and also inform you that these have been checked.
 Please look at these sections regularly for comments from Command.

 Now, this might seem like a lot to repeat for next month's report, but there is a trick to make it easy!

 Click on the little arrow (RED) on the newest month of your MSR.
 Select Duplicate (ORANGE).
 This will create a copy of the tab (GREEN) and all its content right next to it!
 All you need to do is rename the Tab to the new month and update whatever is changed.